Internal medicine

 Annual vaccination is standard

-Influenza strains change annually, so annual vaccination is recommended.
-Effectiveness is 30–60% for preventing infection and 70–80% for preventing severe illness/hospitalization.
-It is particularly effective for seniors and individuals with underlying medical conditions.
+Since the influenza strain that circulates changes every year, annual vaccination is recommended.
+The vaccine is 30-60% effective in preventing illness and 70-80% effective in preventing severe illness/hospitalization.
+It is particularly effective for the elderly and individuals with underlying medical conditions.

-• Onset of effect: Approx. 2 weeks after vaccination
+• Onset of effect: Approximately 2 weeks after vaccination

-• Side effects: Redness, swelling at the injection site, mild fever (1–2 days)
+• Side effects: Redness, swelling at injection site, mild fever (1-2 days)

 Pneumococcal Vaccine

-A vaccine against pneumococcus, a bacterium that causes pneumonia and meningitis.
-In Japan, there are 23-valent (Pneumovax) and 15/20-valent (Prevnar) vaccines for adults.
+A vaccine against pneumococcal bacteria, which cause pneumonia and meningitis.
+In Japan, 23-valent (Pneumovax) and 15/20-valent (Prevnar) vaccines are available for adults.

-23-valent (Pneumovax) 65 years and older / those with underlying conditions Every 5 years, public subsidy (for 65-year-olds in many municipalities)
+23-valent (Pneumovax) 65 years and older, individuals with underlying medical conditions Every 5 years, public subsidy (at age 65 in many municipalities)

-15/20-valent (Prevnar / Vaxneuvance) General adults (especially seniors) 1 dose for life, broader coverage when combined with 23-valent
+15/20-valent (Prevnar, Vaxneuvance) General adults (especially the elderly) Once for life, broader coverage when combined with 23-valent

 Shingles Vaccine

-Prevents shingles, for which the risk of onset increases sharply after age 50.
-For details, please refer to the "Shingles" page.
+Prevents shingles, for which the risk of developing increases rapidly after age 50.
+Please refer to the "Shingles" page for details.

-Shingrix (recombinant subunit) Approx. 97% for those in their 50s, approx. 88% for those in their 70s 2 doses, side effects include muscle pain
+Shingrix (recombinant subunit) Approximately 97% for those in their 50s, approximately 88% for those in their 70s 2 doses, side effects such as muscle pain

 Hepatitis B Vaccine